Fotasteam/Cards-Against-Humanity/README.md

 2. Next, every normal player will be given 10 random cards.
 They need to select the best answer.
 3. After everyone has finally selected a card, everyone (including the Card Czar) needs to decide whose answer they like the most.
 4. Lastly, the most-voted card will be revealed.

+## How does it work:

+The game works relatively simple.
+There is a variable called **gameState**, which helps the game understand what it has to do.
+Values for **gameState** are different for the server and the client.

+### The client:

+1. **gameState = 0** - Awaiting for clients.
+In this phase, the server waits for people to connect.
+2. **gameState = 1** - Selecting the Card Czar.
+In this stage, the server selects a random player to become the Card Czar.
+Next, server sends a message to every client, sending player nicknames and telling them who is the Card Czar.
+3. **gameState = 2** - Awaiting white cards (answer cards) from clients.
+The server waits for every normal player (not counting the Card Czar) to share the chosen white card.
+After everyone shared their white card, the server sends the list of white cards (and whose card it is) to everyone.
+4. **gameState = 4** - Awaiting votes from clients.
+The server waits for everyone (including the Card Czar) to send a message telling which card they voted for.
+Afterwards, it sends this information to everyone else.

+### The server: